 2.4.1 The preparatory stage covers the preparation of a working draft (WD) conforming to the ISO/IEC Directives, Part 2.

-2.4.2 When a new project is accepted the project leader shall work with the experts nominated by the P-members during the approval [see 2.3.5 a)].
+2.4.2 When a new project is accepted the Project Leader shall work with the Experts nominated by the P-members during the approval [see 2.3.5 a)].

-2.4.3 The secretariat may propose to the technical committee or subcommittee, either at a meeting or by correspondence, to create a working group the convenor of which will normally be the project leader.
+2.4.3 The secretariat may propose to the committee, either at a meeting or by correspondence, to create a working group the Convenor of which will normally be the Project Leader.

-Such a working group shall be set up by the technical committee or subcommittee, which shall define the task(s) and set the target date(s) for submission of draft(s) to the technical committee or subcommittee (see also 1.12).
-The working group convenor shall ensure that the work undertaken remains within the scope of the balloted work item.
+Such a working group shall be set up by the committee, which shall define the task(s) and set the target date(s) for submission of draft(s) to the committee (see also 1.12).
+The working group Convenor shall ensure that the work undertaken remains within the scope of the balloted work item.

 If there is consensus that a scope requires expansion or significant technical changes this shall be confirmed by committee decision with a 2/3rd majority.

-2.4.4 In responding to the proposal to set up a working group those P-members having agreed to participate actively [see 2.3.5 a)] shall each confirm their technical expert(s).
-Other P-members or A- or C- liaison organizations may also nominate expert(s).
+2.4.4 In responding to the proposal to set up a working group those P-members having agreed to participate actively [see 2.3.5 a)] shall each confirm their technical Expert(s).
+Other P-members or A- or C- liaison organizations may also nominate Expert(s).

-2.4.5 The project leader is responsible for the development of the project and will normally convene and chair any meetings of the working group.
-S/he may invite a member of the working group to act as its secretary.
+2.4.5 The Project Leader is responsible for the development of the project and will normally convene and chair any meetings of the working group related to the project.
+For projects registered directly under the committee, the Project Leader reports to the committee officers.
+For projects registered under a WG, the Project Leader reports to the Convenor of the WG.
+Work continues until consensus is reached on the proposed text.
+The Project Leader may invite a member of the working group to act as its Secretary.

 2.4.6 Every possible effort shall be made to prepare both a French and an English version of the text in order to avoid delays in the later stages of the development of the project.

-If a trilingual (English — French — Russian) standard is to be prepared, this provision should include the Russian version.
+If a trilingual (English — French — Russian) document is to be prepared, this provision should include the Russian version.

 2.4.7 For time limits relating to this stage, see 2.1.6.

-2.4.8 The preparatory stage ends when a working draft is available for circulation to the members of the technical committee or subcommittee as a first committee draft (CD) and is registered by the office of the CEO.
-The committee may also decide to publish the final working draft as a PAS (see 3.2) to respond particular market needs.
+2.4.8 The preparatory stage ends when a working draft is available for circulation to the members of the committee as a first committee draft (CD) and is registered by the Office of the CEO.
+The committee may also decide to publish the final working draft as a TS (see 3.1) or as a PAS (see 3.2) to respond particular market needs.

 If the committee has opted to skip the CD (see 2.5), the preparatory stage ends when the enquiry draft (DIS) is available for circulation (see 2.6).